sergiusens/snappy-docs/build-snaps/syntax.md

   The description for the snap, this can and is expected to be a longer explanation for the snap.
 * `confinement` (string)
   The type of confinement supported by the snap.
-Can be either "devmode" (i.e. this snap doesn't support running under confinement) or "strict" (i.e. full confinement supported via interfaces).
+Can be "strict" , "devmode" or "classic".
+See [Confinement](/docs/reference/confinement) for details.
 * `grade` (string)
   This defines the quality grade of the snap.
 It can be either "devel" (i.e. a development version of the snap, so not to be published to the "stable" or